seanox/xml-micro-exchange-php/manual/error-handling.md

 # Error Handling

 The error return is not always so easy with REST services.
-Also with XML Micro-Exchange, the recommendation to use server status 400, 422 as well as 500 is often not helpful for the client or developer.
+Also with XML-Micro-Exchange, the recommendation to use server status 400, 422 as well as 500 is often not helpful for the client or developer.

 In the case of status 400 and 422, XML-Micro-Exchange uses the additional